top of page

 • Try It On: Don’t wait until the big day to try on your tuxedo.
 Ensure you can move freely without restrictions.

 • Alterations: Have a trusted tailor ready for adjustments.
-You might need changes in sleeve length, pant length, or collar size to achieve a tailored look.
+You may need changes in sleeve length, pant length, or collar size to achieve a tailored look.

 Investing time in finding the right fit not only enhances your appearance but also boosts your confidence on the big day.